sdparsons/splithalf/README.md

 also less common.
-I programmed this aspect of the package initially because I had seen a few papers that used a change in bias score in their analysis, and I wondered “I wonder how reliable that is as an individual difference measure”.
+I programmed this aspect of the package initially because I had seen a few papers that used a change in bias score in their analysis, and I wondered “I wonder how reliable that is as an individual difference measure.”
 Be warned, difference scores are nearly always less reliable than raw averages, and differences-of-differences will be less reliable again.